-Japanese Linguistics III: Old Japanese Term in which it is taught: Trinity Term Taught by Professor Bjarke Frellesvig
+Japanese Linguistics III: Old Japanese

+Term in which it is taught: Trinity Term

+Taught by Professor Bjarke Frellesvig

-The purpose of this option is for students to learn to read, translate and comment on texts written in Old Japanese, the oldest known form of the Japanese language (from the Asuka/Nara period).
+The purpose of this option is to learn to read, translate and comment on texts written in Old Japanese, the oldest attested form of the Japanese language (from the Asuka/Nara period).
 The writing, the vocabulary, and the grammar of Old Japanese are significantly different from that of the canons of Classical Japanese literature from the Heian period onwards.
 The texts will be read and studied from a linguistic, rather than literary, point of view, focusing on the special features of Old Japanese script, phonology and grammar.
 These texts raise many points of interest for all students of Japanese, but knowledge of Old Japanese is an especially valuable addition to the study of Classical Japanese.

 Most of the texts from this period are poetry.
-We will read texts from the poetry anthology the Man'yōshū (compiled after 759 AD), which is the main source of texts from the period, but we will also read poetry from other sources.
-We will also read works written in a ritualistic prose, from the Senmyō (imperial edicts) in the Shoku-Nihongi and from the Norito (prayers and blessings) from the Engishiki.
-Finally, we will read some of the few texts written in Eastern Old Japanese, a group of dialects with characteristics that are different from the language of the capital, which is that reflected in the majority of sources.
+We will read texts from the poetry anthology the $Man'y\bar{o}sh\bar{u}$ (compiled after 759 AD), which is the main source of texts from the period, but we will also read poetry from other sources.
+We will also read works written in a ritualistic prose, from the $Senmy\bar{o}$ (imperial edicts) in the Shoku-Nihongi and from the Norito (prayers and blessings) from the Engishiki.
+We will also read some of the few texts written in Eastern Old Japanese, a group of dialects with characteristics that are different from the language of the capital, which is that reflected in the majority of sources.

-Students taking this option should also follow Professor Frellesvig's lecture series Introduction to Old Japanese in Hilary Term.
+Students taking this option should follow Professor Frellesvig's lecture series on History of the Japanese Language and on Introduction to Old Japanese in Hilary Term.